X icon white, transparent background.

 — Dean Kaplan, president of The Kaplan Group

-But broadband salary structures can also lead to more internal inequity.
-While managers have more discretion over how much to pay an employee, the wider salary range can also mean there aren’t as many built-in steps to ensure that two employees with the same role and background aren’t paid vastly different amounts.
+On the other hand, broadband salary structures can lead to more internal inequity.
+While managers have more discretion over how much to pay an employee, the wider salary range can also mean that there aren’t as many built-in steps to ensure that two employees with the same role and background aren’t paid vastly different amounts.

 Ultimately, broadbanding can be an effective way to organize your salary structure as long as managers, HR professionals, and leadership are aware of its potential shortcomings.